sjeon87/ns-3-dev/src/aodvv2/progress.md

 - Implementation of the AODVv2 Ipv6 code (you can find the todo parts looking for `TODO Ipv6` comments)

+- Verify the update arp cache with rreq and rrep info

-- Management of external packets (ch.
+- Test the management of external packets (ch.
 9)

 ### Tests